 Get your camera ready.
-You’ll find the park easy accessible, and a well-paved pathway will lead you from the parking lot at the visitor’s center to the needle lookout point.
+You’ll find the park easily accessible, and a well-paved pathway will lead you from the parking lot at the visitor’s center to the needle lookout point.
 You’ll be gazing upon the main attraction in no time.

 The needle looks like it crawled out of the movie “Avatar.”
-It’s a massive 1,200-foot spire that is covered in greenery, and the moisture in the valley will likely cloak the spire in mist to add to the visual drama.
+It’s a massive 1,200-foot spire that is covered in greenery, and the moisture in the valley will likely cloak the spire in the mist to add to the visual drama.
 It looks like a guard tower looking after the safety of the valley below.

-And that’s exactly how ancient Hawaiian’s used the needle.
+And that’s exactly how ancient Hawaiians used the needle.
 In fact, the lookout was used during a great battle back in 1790.
 The revered King Kamehameha I entered the Iao Valley with his troops in an effort to unite the islands.
 The local Maui forces saw the hoard coming from the top of the needle, and an epic battle ensued.
 King Kamehameha was victorious, and the battle helped shape the history of Hawaii as we know it today.
 And Hawaiian history is American history.
 After all, these eight islands in the middle of the Pacific Ocean are America’s 50th state.

 You’ll find an interesting little visitor’s center in the valley that offers up bathroom facilities, but you won’t find much else in the Iao Valley.
 Hiking trails here are limited because local authorities like to limit tread in this sacred place.
 You won’t spend much time here in Iao Valley, but you also won’t forget the needle anytime soon.

 There’s a colorful underwater world waiting to be discovered in Hawaii.
-Snap on a snorkel mask, and you can see up to 250 different kinds of tropical fish in places like Maui’s Molokini Crater.
+Snap-on a snorkel mask, and you can see up to 250 different kinds of tropical fish in places like Maui’s Molokini Crater.
 But exploring the underwater world of Hawaii forces you to get wet, dawn gear and get active.
 Fortunately, you can skip all that hardship and get right to the good stuff at Maui’s Ocean Center.

-Considered one of the world’s ten best aquariums,the Maui Ocean Centergets you up close and personal with sharks, sting rays and other fascinating creatures of the deep.
+Considered one of the world’s ten best aquariums,the Maui Ocean Centergets you up close and personal with sharks, stingrays and other fascinating creatures of the deep.
 And this is the largest reef aquarium in the western hemisphere, so there’s plenty to experience.
 The Maui Ocean Center offers up an entire day of exploration.

 Most aquariums have a variety of exhibits that show you the underwater world’s found in different parts of the planet.
 Not the Maui Ocean Center.
 This aquarium focuses solely on Hawaii’s unique and beautiful oceans.
 It’s a one-of-a-kind experience.